Santorini

 Troglodyte villas suspended over the caldera, in the silence of adults-only Oia.

 La Perla Villas and Suites occupies a string of troglodyte houses on the Oia cliff, adults-only.
 The suites are carved into the porous stone, whitewashed, with private terraces and infinity pools facing the Aegean Sea.
-We slept in a 45 m² villa, polished cement floor, king bed built into the alcove, light filtered through linen veils.
+We slept in a 45 m² villa, polished cement floor, king bed built into the alcove, light dimmed by linen veils.
 The sunset from the communal pool justifies the trip on its own, from 648 € per night.
 Service is discreet, attentive without being intrusive.
 Airport shuttle included, private parking below the village.
 An address for honeymoons and anniversaries, not for families with children ✨

 What makes this hotel unique